Constructive nonlocal games with very small classical values

 \subsection{Warmup: a simple construction of games with minimal possible classical values}

 In this section we construct a family of games with the minimum classical values in the form of $n_A\times n_B$ matrices with $d=2^{(n_A-1)(n_B-1)-1}$ outputs.
+According to Fact \ref{fact:min-clas-value} such games have classical value

-We also show that it is possible to achieve the maximum number of contradictions with an even smaller number $d$ of outputs and attempt to find a lower bound on the necessary number of outputs.
+We also show that it is possible to achieve the maximum number of contradictions with a smaller number $d$ of outputs and attempt to find a lower bound on the necessary number of outputs.

 It follows from Lemma \ref{lll} that the maximum number of contradictions in an $n_A\times n_B$ matrix cannot be achieved with fewer than $(n_A-1)(n_B-1)+1$ outputs.
 However, this is not a sufficient condition and, in general, a larger number of outputs is necessary.